-He raised a silver brow at that, but couldn’t help his sideways smile.
+He raised a silver brow at that with a sideways smile.
 “Well, it’s rose and vanilla,” he told her.
 “Do I smell like roses, Aeris?”

 Sephiroth laughed lowly.
 Despite all she’d suffered, the maid still retained her sweetness.
-“I’ve heard it whispered by those far less vocal, but I’ve never caught the aroma myself.
+“I’ve heard it whispered by those less vocal, but I’ve never caught the scent myself.
 I suppose since it’s mine, I’ve grown used to it.”

 “Master,” she whispered, “you smell so good.”
 Hollow summer reflected this truth.
 “It’s that vanilla and something else.”

 Aeris furrowed her brow as he rubbed her hand as gently as before.
 “I want to say cold, but that’s not right.
-You’re not cold, great master.
-There’s warmth to the winter beneath your skin.”
+You’re not cold, greatest master.
+There’s a warmth to the winter beneath your skin.”

 “My eyes are quite cold, little one.”